Expensify/App/README.md

 ### The UI layer
 This layer is solely responsible for:

-- Reflecting exactly the data that is in persistent storage by using `withIon()` to bind to Ion data.
+- Reflecting exactly the data that is in persistent storage by using `withOnyx()` to bind to Ion data.
 - Taking user input and passing it to an action

 ### Directory structure